celdond/Vital-Mail/README.md

 The frontend requires the backend to be running in order to operate.

+Note that a PostgreSQL database server needs to be properly configured in order for the backend to set-up properly.
+See backend for details.

 ## Overview

 Vital Mail is a messaging platform modeled after email systems built using Vite and Express with NodeJS.